mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/ops-deployment-release.md

 ## 3 How Can I Trace Released Changes Back to Requirements?

-When you commit the changes you have made to your app model in the Mendix Modeler to the Team Server, you can [mark the relevant user story from your active sprint](version-control#cross-reference).
+When you commit the changes you have made to your app model in the Mendix Modeler to the Team Server, you can [mark the relevant user story from your active Sprint](version-control#cross-reference).
 This cross-referencing metadata is stored in the Mendix Team Server, so you can trace the changes back to the requirements later in the development process.
 For more details, see [Version Control](version-control).

 ## 4 How Many Environments Can I Provision for My Apps?